beakerandjake/quote-hero/README.md

 ### Note

 Depending on your computer and internet connection it may take a while for the application to start up.
-The ingest process particularly may take a long time, it must download the 300mb Wikiquote dump and then load that data into Elasticsearch.
-The ingest process only occurs the first time you start the project.
+The ingest process particularly may take a long time, it must download a very large Wikiquote dump file and then load that data into Elasticsearch.
+However this ingest process only occurs the first time you start the project.

 To check on the progress of the ingest you can run the following command once the ingest container is running: